Akter8/memory-subsystem-simulator/README.md

 ##### Output Files
 * Once the program has been run, all the output goes into the output file specified in configuration.h
+* There is also a statistics file which gives an idea about the processes that just ran.

 #### How to compile